civol/HDLRuby/README.md

 ### Extending HDLRuby constructs globally

-By gobal extension of hardware constructs we actually mean the classical extension of Ruby classes by monkey patching the corresponding class.
-For example, it is possible to add a methods giving the number of signals in the interface of a system instance as follows:
+By global extension of hardware constructs, we mean the classical extension of Ruby classes by monkey patching the corresponding class.
+For example, it is possible to add a method giving the number of signals in the interface of a system instance as follows:

 ```ruby
 class SystemI